The Dilution Genes

 Golden Belle is a sooty buckskin.
 (Bred, owned, and photographed by Red Fox Farm.)

-Dun: Like the cream gene, the dun gene is also a dilution gene, but it is a complete dominant rather than an incomplete one, meaning heterozygous and homozygous duns look the same.
-It is often considered a "primitive" color because most very ancient breeds are predominantly or entirely dun, i.e. Przewalskis, Tarpans, etc. Duns are characterized by certain markings known as dun factors.
+Dun: The dun gene is a complete dominant meaning heterozygous and homozygous duns look the same.
+It is often considered a "primitive" color because most very ancient breeds are predominantly or entirely dun, i.e. Przewalskis, Tarpans, etc, so it stands to reason it's a very early mutation.
+Duns are characterized by certain markings known as dun factors.
 They usually consist of a distinct dorsal (or eel) stripe down the back, leg barring (or zebra stripes), and cobwebbing on the face.
-As with the cream gene, the dun gene only dilutes the body color, not the points.

 Red Dun: Chestnut + Dun